cookies-xor-cream/HugoTest/content/posts/poetry/wip/attack-and-decay-discrete-signals-processing.md

 I just need an attack,
 I need a rising pitch,
 I need the intonation,
-A vector for a flinch.
+a vector for a flinch.

 She came in waves,
-And random noise,
+and random noise,
-But frequency space
+but frequency space
-Saw her transposed.
+saw her transposed.

 She's a sawtoothed sweetheart,
-Lost in the streetside muddy flood,
+lost in the streetside muddy flood,
-In the open sewers that filled,
+in the open sewers that filled,
-And spilled over with her blood.
+and spilled over with her blood.

 She's the attack and decay,
-Of every sentiment she stole,
+of every sentiment she stole,
-And every sentence that I
+and every sentence that I
-Could never say, and so I never spoke.
+could never say, and so I never spoke.